 Canola oil is known to be the most popular one when it comes to deep frying fish because of how light it is and because it contains only a small amount of saturated fat.

 Timing and temperature work together

 Timing and temperature have to work together in order for your deep frying to be successful.
-You have to take into consideration certain measurements so that you’ll know the accurate conditions you have to use in order for your fish to taste great.
+You have to take into consideration certain metrics so you’ll know the correct conditions you need in order for your fish to taste great.

 Put the fish fillets in at 350 degrees